 This paper considers the problem of detecting dependencies among a set of features from financial data streams monitored by a distributed mobile data mining system called the MobiMine.
-It allows the user to store stock portfolio data, manage these portfolios, and monitor relevant portion of the stock market from a PDA.
 MobiMine is not a market forecasting system.
 It is neither a traditional system for stock selection and portfolio management.

 Instead it is designed for drawing the attention of the user to time critical "interesting" emerging characteristics in the stock market.

 This paper explores a particular module of the MobiMine that tries to detect statistical dependencies among a set of stocks.
 At a given moment the system maintains a relevant amount of historical statistics and updates that based on the incoming block of data.
 Since the data block is usually noisy, the statistics collected from any given block should be carefully filtered and then presented to the user.
 This paper offers a technique for extracting useful information from individual data blocks in a data stream scenario based on some well-known results from the theory of randomized matrices.
 It presents a technique to extract significant Eigen-states from Data Streams (EDS) where the data blocks are noisy.
-The EDS offers a way to incrementally perform PCA from data streams.
-The relevant Eigenstates are used to estimate the covariance matrix.
 The technique can also be easily applied to feature selection, feature construction, clustering, and regression from data streams.
+More generally, EDS offers a way to filter the observed data, so that any data mining technique (exploratory or otherwise) can later be applied on the filtered data.
+In the context of financial data streams, any technique for the analysing, forecasting, and monitoring stock prices can be applied on the filtered data.
+As such, the EDS by itself is not a market forecasting tool.

 The technical approach of the proposed work is based on the observation that the distribution of eigenvalues of random matrices [1] exhibit some well known characteristics.
-The basic idea is to compare a "random" phenomena with the behavior of the incoming data from the stream in the eigen space and note the differences.
+The basic idea is to compare a "random" phenomenon with the behavior of the incoming data from the stream in the eigen space and note the differences.
 This results in a decomposition of the covariance matrix: one capturing the "noise" and the other capturing useful "information."
-The eigenvectors generated from the "information" part of the covariance matrix are extracted and stored for the chosen application.
-The noise part can also be useful for understanding the structure of the noise and confidence statistics (e.g. signal-to-noise ratio).
+Note that the terms "noise" and "information" are used in a generic sense.
+In the context of financial data, the change in price of a stock is influenced by two types of factors: (a) causal factors that directly or indirectly have an influence in the current or future performance of the company.
+This would include earnings, revenue, and future outlook of that company, performance of competitors, state of the overall economy, etc. This corresponds to the "information" part. (b) random factors that might be completely unpredictable and totally unrelated to the performance of the company.
+This corresponds to the "noise" part.